Weather Page

 Scuba Diving & Snorkeling

-Dive museum coming to Keys
+Dive museum

-The Florida Keys History of Diving Museum will be designed to provide an educational and cultural experience focusing on the history of undersea exploration, specific to the Keys.
+The Florida Keys History of Diving Museum is designed to provide an educational and cultural experience focusing on the history of undersea exploration, specific to the Keys.
 The Bauers say the museum will collect and preserve artifacts, antiques, books, documents, photographs and oral histories relative to diving and the unique role the Keys have played in it.

 They have been collecting historic diving artifacts for more than 30 years and claim they hold the world’s largest collection of its kind.
 The Baurers have written and lectured on the topic of historic diving equipment and underwater exploration throughout the years.
-They have been working to establish the museum for five years, and recently received a $25,000 contribution from the Albert E. and Birdie W. Einstein Fund to help develop initial exhibits.
+They worked to establish the museum for five years, and received a $25,000 contribution from the Albert E. and Birdie W. Einstein Fund to help develop initial exhibits.
 They say that as the museum expands, it will sponsor scuba diving seminars and symposiums.

 NEW Divers-Down Flag Law

 How do you stay safe while diving?
-One of the most important pieces of dive equipment is the divers down flag.
+One of the most important pieces of dive equipment is thedivers down flag.
 Several of the diving flag regulations have changed.
 The new minimum size for any divers down flag displayed on a buoy or float towed by the diver is 12 inches by 12 inches.
 The minimum size for any divers-down flag displayed from a vessel or structure is 20 inches by 24 inches.

 Full Regulation